kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 {{< feature-state for_k8s_version="v1.16" state="beta" >}}

-If the nodes in your cluster support different sets of features, you can set the `scheduling` field for a RuntimeClass, then use that hint to ensure that pods running with that particular RuntimeClass are scheduled to nodes that support it.
+By specifying the `scheduling` field for a RuntimeClass, you can set constraints to ensure that Pods running with this RuntimeClass are scheduled to nodes that support it.
+If `scheduling` is not set, this RuntimeClass is assumed to be supported by all nodes.

 To ensure pods land on nodes supporting a specific RuntimeClass, that set of nodes should have a common label which is then selected by the `runtimeclass.scheduling.nodeSelector` field.
 The